SwissLife-OSS/Confix/README.md

 ## Runtime

-> This section is still in development.
-You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/16) about this section.
+>  **ℹ️ This section is still in development.
+You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/16) about this section.**

 In this strategy for managing configuration, variables are resolved when the container starts up.
 The `confix build` command is embedded within your Dockerfile, and at startup, this command attempts to resolve the variables.